 Plan Ahead

-Don't Worry about Your Wallet
+Don't Worry About Your Wallet

 Be Adventurous

-Taste Wines and Foods in Llght-to-Heavy Order
+Taste in Light-to-Heavy Order

 Sip and Discard if You Wish

-Cleanse Your Palate and/or Your Glass
+Cleanse Your Palate and Glass

 Have Seconds